joshwnj/words/for-directories-and-glory.md

 - <code>module.exports = mkdirP.mkdirp = <span style="background:yellow; font-weight: bold; padding: 0 5px;">mkdirP.mkdirP = mkdirP</span>;</code>: what we're doing here is adding a new property to the `mkdirP` function (remember that in javascript functions are objects).
 This new property is an alias back to the original function.
 Why would we do this?
 I can't speak for the author's intention here, but it could be to allow different forms of `require`.
 For example, the alias means we can get the same function in 2 different ways: `require('path/to/module')` or `require('path/to/module').mkdirP`.
 Maybe someone would prefer the second form for being more explicit.
 - finally there is one more alias: `mkdirP.mkdirp = mkdirP.mkdirP = mkdirP`.
 This alias gives us the same function but with an all-lowercase name.

 So, first hill climbed.
-Onwards to the function itself.
+Onward to the function itself.

 Function arguments and alternate signatures